 Orcs - On the flipside, there is the Horde and the Orcs: Orcs are the race most consider the deadliest warrior race.

 - Orcs possess an interesting racial ability called Bloodfury, which increases their attack power by a significant amount.
 Add this to a macro, along with certain trinkets, and use it to really smash face when you need to.

 - Additionally, Orcs possess Hardiness, a 15% resistance to all stuns and knockout effects.
 What with Warriors already having an anti-rogue arsenal, Orcs stand as the greatest rogue slayers of all.

 - The Orc Expertise with Axes is a useful raid DPS ability, if an axe is the best weapon availalbe.

-- A 5% increase to base health seems useful at high levels for any prospective tank, especially in raiding, except that it doesn’t scale well at high level, giving far less than 5%.
-Perhaps this will be changed in a later patch.
+- A 5% increase to base health seems useful at high levels for any prospective tank, especially in raiding, except that it doesn’t scale well at high level, but is still worth about three Stamina gems.

 - Also useful is war stomp, usually a PvP ability, but also useful for leveling, that gives Tauren Warriors a crucial short range AoE stun.
 This can also interrupt trash mobs when dungeoning/raiding.

 - Tauren are good with Herbalism (and said Herbalism provide a Haste effect along with a nice heal.)